awsdocs/aws-private-ca-user-guide/doc_source/PCACertInstall.md

  The following sections describe procedures for each scenario\.
 The console procedures begin on the console page **Private CAs**\.

+## Compatible signing algorithms<a name="signing_algorithms"></a>

+Signing algorithm support for CA certificates depends on the signing algorithm of the parent CA and on the AWS Region\.
+The following constraints apply to both console and AWS CLI operations\.
++ A parent CA with the RSA signing algorithm can issue certificates with the following algorithms:
+  + SHA256 RSA
+  + SHA384 RSA
+  + SHA512 RSA
++ In a legacy AWS Region, a parent CA with the EDCSA signing algorithm can issue certificates with the following algorithms:
+  + SHA256 ECDSA
+  + SHA384 ECDSA
+  + SHA512 ECDSA

+  Legacy AWS Regions include:
+****
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/privateca/latest/userguide/PCACertInstall.html)
++ In a non\-legacy AWS Region, the following rules apply for EDCSA:
+  + A parent CA with the EC\_prime256v1 signing algorithm can issue certificates with ECDSA P256\.
+  + A parent CA with the EC\_secp384r1 signing algorithm can issue certificates with ECDSA P384\.

 ## Installing a root CA certificate<a name="InstallRoot"></a>

 You can install a root CA certificate from the AWS Management Console or the AWS CLI\.